MicrosoftLearning/mslearn-fabric/Instructions/Labs/08a-data-science-explore-data.md

 Now you're ready to run code to get data.
 You'll work with the [**diabetes dataset**](https://learn.microsoft.com/azure/open-datasets/dataset-diabetes?tabs=azureml-opendatasets?azure-portal=true) from the Azure Open Datasets.
 After loading the data, you'll convert the data to a Pandas dataframe, which is a common structure for working with data in rows and columns.

 1. In your notebook, use the **+ Code** icon below the latest cell to add a new code cell to the notebook.
-Enter the following code in it:
+Enter the following code to load the dataset into a dataframe.

     ```python
     # Azure storage access info for open dataset diabetes